As an artiste, Mayuri Upadhya has witnessed and participated in festivals where dance is defined only by its form and skill.

 By definition, street dance is a style—regardless of country of origin.
 But the history of how forms like hip-hop\break and other variants under its umbrella evolved tells the story of how hidden angst became a powerful mode of artistic expression, transforming violence into a movement and celebrating the potential of dance to unite human sprit.

 The exhibition battle scene is a celebration of the ethos of street dancing.
 Hip-hop, popping and locking, whacking, break, krump, B-boying and contouring are styles that will come together in a cypher accompanied by a beat boxer and a DJ.
-The rooftop of a multi-level car park is chosen as an attempt to draw the audience into a more unique and intimate experience.
+The third floor of a multi-level car park is chosen as an attempt to draw the audience into a more unique and intimate experience.
 Elaborating further on the street art tradition is a collaboration with a graffiti artiste who will express their inspiration on the surrounding walls.

 On the Move has been commissioned by Serendipity Arts Festival.